-Item Description Role User - user with basic permissions.
+Item Description Role Specifies the type of user account: User - user with basic permissions.
 Admin - user with enhanced permissions - has full access to the web GUI, access to the router via Telnet, SSH or SFTP.
 This user has no the same rights as the superuser on Linux-based systems.
 Username Specifies the name of the user having access to log in to the device.
 Password Specifies the password for the user.
 Valid characters are not restricted.
 Confirm Password Confirms the password.

-Table 72: Add User
+Table 75: Add User